Abiola97/AbiolAjao/Looker Studio Reports/TECH AFRICA/TECH AFRICA LEAD REPORT.md

-## Reown Africa Lead Generation Report
+## Tech Africa Lead Generation Report
 Aim;To determine Business Development Represenative performance in terms of Leads generated
     To evaulauate team perfomance in terms of closed deals, lost leads, negotiating phase  and closed won.